On any host with nvcc + a CUDA-capable GPU:

 # → builds the C tier (~10× faster wire orchestration than Python)

-# → launches gpu-worker.lsp on port 9091
+# → launches gpu-worker.lsp on TWO ports:

-make gpu-worker LUMBDA=python PORT=9001 # easier debugging
+make gpu-worker LUMBDA=python # easier debugging

 make gpu-worker LUMBDA=asm # smallest footprint